Atrovent Inhaler (20mcg)

 - You have cystic fibrosis

-As is the case with all medication, using the Atrovent inhaler does come with the risk of certain side effects.
+As with all medication, using the Atrovent inhaler does come with the risk of certain side effects.

 Common side effects of taking Atrovent include: